 Traditionally, OSSes aimed to provide network-facing or network-operations-facing functionality, including fault and performance management (assurance), subscriber and service activations (fulfillment), asset and inventory management, configuration management, and network security.

 On the other hand, business support systems (BSSes) provide business and customer-facing functionality.
-BSS tools allow an organization to connect with partners and customers (using services called customer relationship management, or CRM), create offerings, issue bills to customers, and generate inter-business transactions such as settlements and point-of-interconnect.
+BSS tools allow an organization to connect with partners and customers (using customer relationship management, or CRM, services), create offerings, issue bills to customers, and generate inter-business transactions such as settlements and point-of-interconnect.

 Our group's previous articles presented the 5G Open HyperCore architecture, using Kubernetes for edge applications, improving container observability with a service mesh, comparing init containers in Istio CNI, implementing self-scaling 5G core, architecting distributed scalable 5G with observability, and using cloud hyperscalers to handle 5G traffic demand bursts.